ferrocene/ferrocene/src/expressions.rst

 The :t:`value` of an :t:`equals expression` is the result of ``core::cmp::PartialEq::eq(&left_operand, &right_operand)``.

+:dp:`fls_wapl0ir7uvbp`
+A :t:`greater-than expression` is a :t:`comparison expression` that tests for a greater-than relationship.

 :dp:`fls_x2s6ydvj5zyd`
 The :t:`type` of the :t:`left operand` of a :t:`greater-than expression` shall implement the :std:`core::cmp::PartialOrd` :t:`trait` where the :t:`type` of the